hardpenguin/erotes/README.md

 - creating an empty project template using chosen LÖVE version
 - running the development version of the project
-- exporting the project to Linux and Windows executable format
+- exporting the project to .love file as well as Linux and Windows executable format

 ## Dependencies